ArnxbSaha/PCB-Defects-detection/README.md

       uvicorn main:app --reload
     - Once the server is up, you should be able to interact with the endpoints at: **http://127.0.0.1:8000/docs**

-    -  If you opt out of PostgreSQL, use the code 'app.py', and the rest of the steps should be the same skipping the database setting up; \
+    -  If you opt out of PostgreSQL, use the code 'app.py', and the rest of the steps should be the same skipping the database setting-up steps; \
       Use: uvicorn app:app --reload

  5. Access the stored data: